 In his spare time he enjoys spending time with his three children, he enjoys going to the gym, and also enjoys reading a good book.
 He has two cats called Dr Mick and Bento.

-Aimee graduated from Bristol University in the U.K. and spent 3 years working in rural mixed practice in Cornwall before emigrating to Australia in 2013, with her dog Megan.
-Aimee then spent 2 years in small animal and equine practice in Geraldton, followed by a year working in Broome where she added camels and turtles to the mix.
-After 6 years in general practice, Aimee decided a new challenge was in order and she joined the emergency team at WAVES in late August 2016.
+Aimee graduated from Bristol University in 2010 and spent 3 years working in rural mixed practice in the UK before immigrating to Australia in 2013.
+Aimee then spent 2 years in small animal and equine practice in Geraldton, followed by a year working in Broome.
+Aimee joined the emergency team at WAVES in late August 2016.